anz-cell/advice/YOU HAVE TO README.md

     python app.py

-After running the app, press Ctrl + click on the localhost link to view the application in your browser.
+After running the app, press Ctrl + click on the localhost link to view the website in your browser.

 Ensure you're signed in to VS Code with the same GitHub account.